The Second Act (album): Singles

 "You Should Run" was released on 23 February 2024 as the album's lead single.
 Higgins described the song as "an intensely personal song".
 Mary Varvaris from The Music called the song "emotional" and "powerful" while Ali Hill from 91.7 called it "heart-breaking".

 "The Second Act" was released on 5 April 2024 as the album's second single.
 The single reflects on life after a painful divorce.
 Higgins said the song is about "picking yourself up, dusting yourself off and heading out into the world."

 "A Complicated Truth" was released on 19 July 2024 as the album's third single.
 The song sees Higgins explaining to her daughter the reasons she and her dad don't live together anymore.

 "Craters" was released on 6 September 2024 alongside the full album as its fourth single.
 The song explores grief, its visibility to others and the lasting effects on life.

 Reception

-Bryget Chrisfield from Beat Magazine descried the album as "raw, emotional and soothing".
+Bryget Chrisfield from Beat Magazine described the album as "raw, emotional and soothing".
 The Australian called it Higgins' "rawest album to date – both with regards to its extremely personal subject matter, and its pared-back and primarily solo piano-based songs."
 Al Newstead from Double J called it "One of the most quietly profound, nuanced break-up albums you'll ever hear."